QualiTorque/torque-vs-code-extensions/README.md

 ### Document Links

-In some parts of Torque documents you have links, and you can jump tp the referenced files when ctrl(cmd) + click on them.
+In some parts of Torque documents you have links, and you can jump to the referenced files when ctrl(cmd) + click on them.
 - In a blueprint file it opens relevant application/service YAML when clicking on their names.
 - In service/application file you jump to referenced scripts